graphite-project/graphite-web/docs/config-database-setup.rst

 =====================
 You must tell Django to create the database tables used by the graphite webapp.
 This is very straight forward, especially if you are using the default SQLite setup.

 The following configures the Django database settings.
 Graphite uses the database for storing user profiles, dashboards, and for the Events functionality.
-Graphite uses n SQLite database file located at ``STORAGE_DIR/graphite.db`` by default.
+Graphite uses an SQLite database file located at ``STORAGE_DIR/graphite.db`` by default.
 If running multiple Graphite-web instances, a database such as PostgreSQL or MySQL is required so that all instances may share the same data source.

 .. note ::
   As of Django 1.2, the database configuration is specified by the DATABASES